davisshaver/tech-docs/wordpress-development/vip-quickstart.md

-#VIP Quickstart
+# VIP Quickstart

-Because Fusion.net is hosted on WordPress VIP, we use [VIP Quickstart](https://github.com/Automattic/vip-quickstart) as our WordPress development environment.
+Because Fusion.net is hosted on WordPress.com VIP, we use [VIP Quickstart](https://github.com/Automattic/vip-quickstart) as our WordPress development environment.

 ## Setting up VIP Quickstart
 1. Follow the <a href="https://vip.wordpress.com/documentation/quickstart/">VIP Quickstart</a> documentation.
 You should now have a running WordPress installation